-Excluded field types is where you select the fields you do NOT wish to display on the content store site.
+Where you select the fields you do not wish to display on the content store site.
 Fields that may be relevant to you but not to your retailer can be excluded here.

 Searchable field types

-Searchable field types displays the fields that were not excluded in the Excluded field types field.
-You can use the Searchable field types to select which fields a user should be able to perform a search on.
-Note that the fewer fields you choose, the faster the search will be.
+Display the fields that were not excluded in the Excluded field types field.
+You can use this to select which fields a user should be able to perform a search on.
+The fewer fields you choose, the faster the search will be.

-MultiSearch field allows you to select a field that you can use to make multiple searches at the same time.
-For example, if you have selected Product Number as your multi search field, you can search for several specific product numbers at the same time, as long as they are separated using the CSV separator defined in the Settings for this content store.
+Allows you to select a field that you can use to make multiple searches at the same time.
+For example, if you have selected Product Number as your multi-search field, you can search for several specific product numbers at the same time, as long as they are separated using the CSV separator defined in the Settings for this content store.

 Search string example: 12345;56789;90123;34567 This search will show four entities in your search result view.